sauravpradhan/Audio-recorder-player/README.md

 # Audio-recorder-player
-Record and Play audio in all possible audio source, stream and mode in Android.
+Record and Play audio in all possible AUDIOSOURCE, STREAM and MODE available in Android.

 The Audio Source, Stream and Mode in the application are as per API Level 21(All available till this API).
 The code has been tested in phone running Android L.